 6. Shop Your Insurance

 When you’re a homeowner, you’ll need to take out a variety of insurance policies.
-One of the best ways to save money on various insurance policies is to bundle them with a single carrier.
+One of the best ways to save money on various insurance policies is to shop them annually.

 With The Zebra, you can save time by getting 10 or more quotes at once from top-ranked and regional insurers that are competing for your business, offering a chance to save money on your policy.
 Since bundling multiple policies typically saves even more, be sure to get your auto insurance quoted simultaneously to maximize your savings.
 See if you could save hundreds annually on your home insurance.
 Head over to Insurify now for fast, free quotes in as little as two minutes.

 7. Earn Up to 6% on Purchases at Over 250 Brands